alekseysotnikov/buran/README.md

 [![CodeScene System Mastery](https://codescene.io/projects/9187/status-badges/system-mastery)](https://codescene.io/projects/9187)
 [![CodeScene Code Health](https://codescene.io/projects/9187/status-badges/code-health)](https://codescene.io/projects/9187)

-Buran is a library designed to consume and produce any RSS/Atom feeds by using data-driven approach.
-It works as [ROME](https://rometools.github.io/rome/) wrapper but in Buran, feeds are just data structures.
+Buran is a library designed to consume and produce any RSS/Atom feeds using a data-driven approach.
+It works as a [ROME](https://rometools.github.io/rome/) wrapper, but in Buran, feeds are represented as data structures.

-Buran could be used as an aggregator of vary feed formats into regular Clojure data structures.
-If you consume a feed, Buran creates a map.
-Thus all you have to do is either read or manipulate the map as you wish using regular functions like ```filter```, ```sort```, ```assoc```, ```dissoc``` and so on.
-After the modifications, Buran can generate from it your own feed, for example in a different format (RSS 2.0, 1.0, 0.9x or Atom 1.0, 0.3).
+Buran can be used as an aggregator for various feed formats, converting them into regular Clojure data structures.
+When consuming a feed, Buran creates a map, which can be read or manipulated using regular functions such as ```filter```, ```sort```, ```assoc```, ```dissoc```, and more.
+After the modifications, Buran can generate your own feed, for example, in a different format (RSS 2.0, 1.0, 0.9x or Atom 1.0, 0.3).

 ### Installation